Marketing Strategy ยท Updated July 9, 2026

 PR works best when there is a real story: a release with a clear angle, a local scene, a visual world, a collaboration, a tour, a cultural hook, or a founder-level narrative people can repeat.

 PR is useful for credibility and search footprint.
 It is not always the fastest way to create streams.
-Use it when the story matters, not when you are simply trying to force attention onto a song with no angle.
+Use it when the story matters, not when you are trying to force attention onto a song with no angle.

 Paid ads and full campaign systems